moeabdol/mohdsaed-blog/content/posts/kinesis-advantage-2/index.md

 ## Introduction
 ---
-The Kinesis Advantage 2 is widely celebrated among hardcore programmers as the apex of ergonomic keyboards.
+The Kinesis Advantage 2 is widely celebrated among hardcore programmers as the grandfather of split keyboards.
 It is Loved by many writers and programmers from all around the world.
 If you have wrist or arm pains from countless hours of typing, then look no further!
 This mechanical keyboard is built with ergonomics and speed in mind.
 No more finger twisting key combinations, or over-arching